gu-fan/riv.vim/README.rst

 * Line Blocks::

-    | It should have '|' at the begining
+    | It should have '|' at the beginning
     | It can have multiple lines